OpenTreeOfLife/opentree/deploy/files.opentreeoflife.org/README.md

 ### Push method 2

+May be better for more complicated changes.
+As above, clone or update the opentree repo.
-Update the small files you want to change in your local clone of the opentree repository, under deploy/files.opentreeoflifeorg/, and then do
+Update the small files you want to change in your local clone, under deploy/files.opentreeoflifeorg/, and then do

     cd opentree/deploy
     ./push.sh -c ../../deployed-systems/development/devapi.config files